ElLorans/Best-MTG-Deck/README.md

 # Best-MTG-Deck

+[Magic: The Gathering](https://en.wikipedia.org/wiki/Magic:_The_Gathering), (MTG) is a highly popular trading card game.
+Since competitive decks used in tournaments are usually expensive stock lists of cards (€ 150 upwards) that change once every 3-12 months, players need to know how much they need to spend to purchase a competitive deck, considering the cards already in their collection.
+Best-MTG-Deck is a user friendly solution to this need: you only need to insert your collection of MTG cards (e.g.: 4 Tarmogoyf) to obtain a lot of useful information.

-Flask app that takes list of cards as an input and shows how much you should spend to build every MTG Tier deck.
+Flask web app that takes list of cards as an input and shows how much you should spend to build every MTG Tier deck.
 Support for MTGA included:
   User can download an exe that exports MTGA collection both on a txt file and on the clipboard;
   Decks that can be used on MTGA can be easily imported on the game from the website